CMCDragonkai/.dotfiles-nixos/README.md

 The rest should be installed directly or using Chocolatey.
 But Chocolatey is outside the realm of this particular repository.
 This does mean dealing with things like Haskell Platform is outside the realm of this `.dotfiles`, except as configuration files.

 ---

-Remember to properly configure Cygwin's home menu to be `%USERPROFILE%`.

 Also note that there are 3 temporary directories for Cygwin use: